Battle of Overloon: Battle

-The battle of Overloon ensued as the Allies in Operation Aintree advanced from nearby positions south toward the village of Overloon.
-After a failed attack on Overloon by the U.S. 7th Armored Division, the British 3rd Infantry Division and the British 11th Armoured Division took over.
-The U.S. 7th Armored Division was moved south of Overloon to the Deurne – Weert area.
-Here they were attached to the British Second Army, and ordered to make demonstration attacks to the east in order to divert enemy forces from the Overloon and Venlo areas.
+During Operation Aintree the battle of Overloon took place as the Allies advanced from nearby positions south toward the village of Overloon.
+After a failed attack on Overloon by the US 7th Armored Division, the British 3rd Infantry Division and the British 11th Armoured Division took over.
+The U.S. 7th Armored Division was moved south of Overloon to the Deurne–Weert area.
+Here they were attached to the British Second Army, and ordered to make demonstration attacks to the east to divert enemy forces from the Overloon and Venlo areas.

-Suffering heavy losses the British captured Overloon and moved towards Venray.
-The advance on Venray resulted in heavy losses, especially around the Loobeek creek, which was swollen due to heavy autumn rains and was flooded and mined by the Germans.
-Casualties were heavy here among the 1st Battalion, Royal Norfolk Regiment which was serving in 185th Infantry Brigade of the British 3rd Division.
-During the battle, the village of Overloon was destroyed.In and around Overloon, some 2,500 soldiers died, making it one of the bloodiest battles in the Netherlands during the Second World War.
+The British captured Overloon in a costly attack and moved on towards Venray.
+The advance on Venray resulted in more casualties, especially around the Loobeek creek, which was swollen due to the autumn rains and was flooded and mined by the Germans.
+Casualties were severe among the 1st Battalion, Royal Norfolk Regiment which was serving in 185th Infantry Brigade of the 3rd Infantry Division.
+During the battle, the village of Overloon was destroyed.
+In and around Overloon about 2,500 soldiers were killed, making it one of the bloodiest battles in the Netherlands during the Second World War.
 Dozens of tanks, mainly American, were destroyed.

 Aftermath

-Despite the fact that both Overloon and eventually Venray were taken by the Allies, the advance toward the bend of the Meuse near Venlo was postponed.
-This was due to the number of casualties the Allies had sustained and because troops were needed to secure more essential targets: the Scheldt estuary, leading to the vital port of Antwerp and the west of the province of North Brabant, in between Antwerp and the salient that had been established.
-The offensive was eventually resumed, and by early December the German bridgehead west of the Meuse was destroyed.
-Blerick (near Venlo) was liberated in the first days of December 1944; Venlo and other districts east of the Meuse were liberated on 1 March 1945 (during Operation Grenade).
+Despite the fact that Overloon and Venray were taken by the Allies, the advance toward the bend of the Meuse near Venlo was postponed.
+This was due to the number of casualties the Allies had suffered and because troops were needed to support the Battle of the Scheldt to occupy the Scheldt estuary, leading to the port of Antwerp.
+Operation Pheasant was conducted on 20 October to expand the Market Garden salient westwards to the province of North Brabant.
+Following this, the German bridgehead west of the Meuse was destroyed.
+Blerick (near Venlo) was liberated in the first days of December 1944, Venlo and other districts east of the Meuse were liberated on 1 March 1945 (during Operation Grenade).
 Some days before, Wehrmacht units had left the Maas-Rur-Stellung between Wassenberg (at the river Rur) and Venlo (at the river Meuse).